AqwamCreates/DataPredict/docs/API/ExperienceReplays/NStepExperienceReplay.md

 * numberOfExperienceToUpdate: The number of experience needed for a single event of experience replay.

 * maxBufferSize: The maximum number of experiences that can be kept inside the object.

+* nStep: The maximum length of experience sequences to be sampled.

 ## Functions